Britons less inclined to pay down mortgage debt

 Britons have paid down their mortgages on a net basis for the past four years, reversing the trend towards higher debt levels that dominated from late 1999 until the financial crisis.

-Borrowing against the rising value of property was a key driver of the consumer boom of the last decade, and while the Bank may welcome a return of that "feel good" factor, it will be wary of a recovery that is heavily reliant on household spending and cheap credit.
+Borrowing against the rising value of property was a key driver of the consumer boom of the last decade, and while the Bank of England may welcome a return of that "feelgood" factor, it will be wary of a recovery that is heavily reliant on household spending and cheap credit.

 Data earlier this month showed households saved just 5.4 percent of their disposable income in the third quarter, down from 6.2 percent in the second.
 Household spending, meanwhile, rose an annual 2.5 percent, faster than growth in the economy overall.